Los Angeles Basin: Earthquakes

-Basin features
+Features

 The Newport–Inglewood Fault Zone

 This fault zone is the most notable feature within the basin that is a single strand with local (fault) splays.
 The fault zone is also marked by low hills, scarps, and ten anticlinal folds in a right-stepping en echelon pattern.
 It is located in the southwest portion of the basin and is a strike-slip margin.
 There are several oil fields that run parallel to this fault.

 The Whittier Fault

-This fault lies on the eastern border of the basin and mergers with the Elsinore Fault in the canyon of the Santa Ana river, one of the upper branches of the fault.
+This fault lies on the eastern border of the basin and mergers with the Elsinore Fault in the canyon of the Santa Ana River, one of the upper branches of the fault.
 This fault is a reverse right-oblique fault.
 It is most known for the Whittier, Brea-Olinda, Sansinena, oil fields.
 There is an anticline that runs parallel to the Whittier fault that is evidence for compressional deformation during the late Miocene to early Pliocene.
 Thinning and pinch-out of the Pliocene sandstones are evidence for uplift during this same time period.